 Let’s find out how cognitive behavioral therapy can help you achieve this.

-Cognitive behavioral therapy posits that thoughts, feelings, and behaviors are interconnected.
+Cognitive Behavioral Therapy (CBT) posits that thoughts, feelings, and behaviors are interconnected.
 Changing one is likely to change the others.
-The therapist works with patients to identify and change negative thought patterns.
+The therapist, usually a psychologist or psychiatrist, works with patients to identify and change negative thought patterns.

 Benefits of Cognitive Behavioral Therapy